bacionejs/byte-armada/README.md

 I tried to fit cats into the game by making the spaceships look like cat heads, but it looked really bad and I couldn't figure out another way to fit cats into a space shooter so I gave up.

 It seems I've been too focused on trying to make a simple version of all the games that I've liked in the past.
-For example, Alto ([Bike](https://github.com/bacionejs/bike)), DoodleJump ([FURBALL](https://github.com/bacionejs/furball)) , and strategy (this game).
+For example, [Bike](https://github.com/bacionejs/bike) (Alto), [FURBALL](https://github.com/bacionejs/furball) (DoodleJump) , and this game (strategy).
 My only odd one is [Jazz](https://github.com/bacionejs/cat) which was merely a desire to make an initial foray into high-fidelity character animation.
 Hopefully next year I'll have an original game that's not inspired by anything.
 Except there is one game I still want to replicate, and that is a first-person vector style tie-fighter.

 I learned many new things this year and had **fun creating**.
 Next year I will focus more on you having **fun playing**.